-Osteoarthritis of the knee not only affect one’s ability to stay active, it can have significant impact on the ability to perform regular daily tasks, which in turn can have a negative effect on mental health as well.
+Osteoarthritis of the knee not only affects one’s ability to stay active, but it can also have a significant impact on the ability to perform regular daily tasks, which in turn can have a negative effect on mental health.

-Here are the highlights from a recent study1that looked at the benefits of using kinesiology tape for knee arthritis.
+Here are the highlights from a recent study that looked at the benefits of using kinesiology tape for knee arthritis.

 A group of 30 older adults (67-79) with uncomplicated knee arthritis were split into 2 groups:

-2. The Kinesiology Tape Group received the same treatment as other group plus the application of kinesiology tape (re-applied at each treatment session).
+- The Kinesiology Tape Group received the same treatment as the other group plus the application of kinesiology tape (re-applied at each treatment session).

 The taping protocols were slightly different between participants depending upon whether they experienced more discomfort of their knee while flexing or while extending the joint.

-If the patient felt pain while extending (straightening) the knee, tape was applied to quadriceps femoris and the gastrocnemius muscles.
+If the patient felt pain while extending (straightening) the knee, the tape was applied to the quadriceps femoris and the gastrocnemius muscles.

-Each of the 30 participants were treated at the same facility 3X/week for 4 weeks.
+Each of the 30 participants was treated at the same facility 3X/week for 4 weeks.